YellowJacket17/michaels-adventure/README.md

 **Dependency management:** Apache Maven

-**Overview:** This project is both a 2D game engine and an actual game in development.
+**Overview:** This project is both a 2D game engine concept and an actual game in development.

 ## Controls
 **W:** Upward character movement and menu control.